nmshd/documentation/_docs_integrate/requests-and-requestitems.md

 ### Combinations and usage scenarios {#shareattributerequestitem-combinationsandusagescenarios}

-[Combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-own-attribute-to-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) can be found in the [Share own Attribute to peer]({% link _docs_integrate/share-own-attribute-to-peer.md %}) guide.
+[Combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attribute-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) can be found in the [Share Attribute with peer]({% link _docs_integrate/share-attribute-with-peer.md %}) guide.